 Situated in Kandy’s suburb of Peradeniya, the spectacular Peradeniya Botanical Garden dates to 1371.
 Once enjoyed for pleasure by a Kandyan queen, this spectacular garden is enclosed on three sides by a large bend in the Mahaweli River.
 A Kandyan prince’s residence during the 18th Century, in the early 1800s the leafy green tangle became one of the greatest Botanical Gardens in the British Empire.
 For a short spell during the Second World War, it was used as the Allied Forces Headquarters for the Asian region.

-Encompassing over 60 hectares of sublimely designed lawns, pavilions and plant houses the extraordinary array of Sri Lankan, Asian and international flora is a fragrantly delectable, colorfully charming view on the eye.
-Gorgeous avenues lead on to sections exploding in bursts of tropical colour, and great lawns highlight enormous lush trees.
+The gardens display over 4 000 different species of plants, regarded amongst the most superior in Asia.
+The highlight is the spectacular Orchid collection and a mighty avenue of palm trees.
+In addition to a plethora of flowering plants, there is also an extensive collection of medicinal plants and spices which can be spotted on your meander across the gardens.
+Encompassing over 60 hectares of sublimely designed lawns, pavilions and plant houses, the extraordinary array of Sri Lankan, Asian and international flora is a fragrant, colourful view on the eye.
+Gorgeous avenues lead on to sections exploding in bursts of tropical colour and vast lawns dotted with enormous trees.

-Reserved in advance, &Beyond can organise buggy carts from the gardens. &Beyond also offers specialist Botanical guides to accompany you during your garden visit.
-He will share his experiences and practical knowledge about flora and fauna hidden within the garden.
-A visit usually takes two to three hours to go through the vast gardens.
+Reserved in advance, &BEYOND can organise buggy carts from the Gardens, and offers specialist botanical guides to accompany you during your garden visit.
+They will share their experiences and practical knowledge about flora and fauna hidden within the garden.
+A visit usually takes two to three hours.